Website Manager

 • Umpires should remind managers to check that all male players are wearing their protective cup.
 Male players without a cup should not be permitted to play in the game.

 • Single A through Seniors Divisions: Junior umpires are not permitted to start or continue a game if there is not an Adult Game Coordinator in close proximity to the field.
 Every team should have identified one or more Adult Game Coordinators.
-Roles and responsibilities of the Adult Game Coordinator are posted on the front page of the DLL website.
+Roles and responsibilities of the Adult Game Coordinator are posted below on this page.

 • Pitchers may only be warmed up by a coach or another player who is wearing, at a minimum, a catcher's mask with throat guard, and of course a protective cup.